google/WebFundamentals/src/site/the-essentials/multi-device-layouts/rwd-patterns/index.markdown

 For full-width multi-column layouts, column drop simply stacks the columns vertically as the window width becomes too narrow for the content.
 Eventually this results in all of the columns being stacked vertically.
-Choosing breakpoints for this layout pattern is dependant on the content and will change for each design.
+Choosing breakpoints for this layout pattern is dependent on the content and will change for each design.

 {% link_sample _code/column-drop.html %}